Tattva: Gaudiya Vaishnavism

-In Gaudiya Vaishnava philosophy there are a total of five primary tattvas described in terms of living beings, which are collectively known as the Pancha Tattva and described as follows:
+In Gaudiyā Vaiśnava philosophy, there are a total of five primary tattvas described in terms of living beings, which are collectively known as the Pancha Tattvas and described as follows:

+Dvaita Vedanta

+Madhvacharya categorizes all tattva, reality, into dependent and independent entities.
+The one independent entity is Vishnu, and all other entities depend on him for existence and operation.

 Tantra

-In Hindu tantrism there are five tattvas (pañcatattva) which create global energy cycles of tattvic tides beginning at dawn with Akasha and ending with Prithvi:
+In Hindu tantrism, there are five tattvas (pañcatattva) which create global energy cycles of tattvic tides beginning at dawn with Akasha and ending with Prithvi: